-By the time I’d finished I’d gone over the one hour session time by a few minutes.
+By the time I’d finished I’d gone over the one hour session time by almost fifteen minutes.
 The clock on his desk read five forty-five.

 “This has been an excellent session, Curt,” Doctor Hillyer told me.
 Most teens I counsel are very reticent to tell me things.
 You certainly don’t seem reticent at all.
 What I’d like to do is see you tomorrow for another session.
 It will be more intensive, I’ll be asking you a lot of questions and I expect that you’ll be as open with your answers as you were today.
 Is that alright?
 Can you be here by ten o’clock?”

 “I think I can get a ride, but I’ll have to confirm it with Mr. Williams.
 He’s here.
 Can I ask him now?”